 The PMAC brushless motor offers higher efficiency and better performance than an AC induction motor.
 This bike is also much easier to maintain than a gasoline model since it will never need an oil change or refueling.

-As well as the engine there needs to be a control unit, which acts as the bike’s onboard computer so all the electrical components work the way they should.
-For such an important part it is essential to avoid overheating, so the control unit is liquid-cooled to provide optimal performance even when the bike is pushed to its limits.
+As well as the engine there needs to be a control unit.
+Which acts as the bike’s onboard computer so all the electrical components work the way they should.
+For such an important part it is essential to avoid overheating.
+So, the control unit is liquid-cooled to provide optimal performance even when the bike is pushed to its limits.

 The Battery And Speed Settings

-This battery is built to last 1 hour completely submerged in water so no need to worry about it short-circuiting when exposed to mud or rain.
+This battery is built to last 1 hour completely submerged in water.
+So, no need to worry about it short-circuiting when exposed to mud or rain.

-Overclocked is obviously just for those moments when you need to be using max speed, and staying in this mode will rapidly drain your battery.
+Overclocking is obviously just for those moments when you need to be using max speed, and staying in this mode will rapidly drain your battery.
 Meanwhile, in eco mode, you can cruise along dirt tracks for up to 4 hours before you will need a recharge.

-Which brings us to the matter of recharging.
+This brings us to the matter of recharging.
 Unlike other electric dirt bikes, the Redshift MX features two off-board chargers that can be used for fast and regular charging.

 If you have time to spare it will be better to use the 120V charger which will take up to three hours to get your battery to 100%.
-The 240V fast charger on the other hand will replenish your battery in just two hours, making it useful when you want to take your bike out at short notice.
+The 240V fast charger on the other hand will replenish your battery in just two hours.
+Making it useful when you want to take your bike out at short notice.